Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day1/Unix/UnixTheory.md

 The top of the hierarchy is traditionally called **root**
 > When you first login, the current working directory is your home directory (containing files and directories that only you can modify)

-## How can you navigate the filesystem?
+## CHALLENGE How can you navigate the filesystem?

 Most likely you will need to navigate the filesystem to: